Certora/Examples/CVLByExample/Summarization/WithEnv/README.md

 # Function Summarization with env

-`WithEnvFunctionSummary/withEnvSummary.spec` includes a function summary with the attribute "with env".
+`WithEnvFunctionSummary/withEnvSummary.spec` includes a function summary with the attribute `with env`.

 Run this spec via
 ```certoraRun runWithEnv.conf```